 Conservative LNP senators and journalists have been perpetuating the idea that unemployed youth should be forced into farm work, writes John Haly.

 DISPARAGING THE UNEMPLOYED youth as lazy, pampered and opposed to hard work is a conservative mantra.
-Conscripting youth into the army (as Jacqui Lambert would have it) or off to rural farms to do hard graft has been a talking point for years amongst conservatives.
+Conscripting youth into the army (as Jacqui Lambie would have it) or off to rural farms to do hard graft has been a talking point for years amongst conservatives.

 This opinion has been prevalent during the pandemic associated with mass disappearance of jobs.
 Senators Gerard Rennick and Colin Boyce MP have respectively expressed these views in Facebook posts from 16 August and 6 September 2020.